afeins19/obsdian/Careers/UHS/Interview Prep/main iteration.md

 # Questions
 - What are some tools and platforms that your team uses on a day to day basis?
 - Can you elaborate a bit on what kind of tasks your team is looking to automate using scripts and what the preferred scripting language is?
+- What are some challenges you’ve faced integrating processes with external vendors, and how has your team approached solving them?